-“I explain that any medication could potentially affect the result of the treatment, so it’s important they let me know if they are taking anything.
-I’ll go straight to that rather than giving them a checklist [of conditions],” she says.
+Any medication could potentially affect the result of the treatment, so it’s important they let you know if they are taking anything.
 Marshall advises asking clients how they normally react to waxing and how effectively their skin heals to establish whether there is reason to not go ahead with the treatment.
-“The emphasis should be, ‘I’m not worried about myself, it’s about protecting you, and the treatment may be unsuccessful if we don’t get all the facts’,” adds Tarrant.

 There is always the possibility that a client may be carrying a virus without knowing it, supporting the premise that every treatment should be approached as though the client could have a blood-borne virus, in terms of infection control and hygiene procedures.
-Even if a client is aware, Tarrant points out that they might choose not to share the information.
-“Not everyone is going to disclose that they are HIV positive because of the stigma that is attached to it, and there’s nothing you can do about that.
-Regardless, the procedures you put in place should stop you from being at risk,” she says.
+Even if a client is aware, they might choose not to share the information.
+Regardless, the procedures you put in place should stop you from being at risk.

 Dr Higgins emphasises how important it is that beauty businesses have the correct protocol in place for needle-stick injuries: “If any treatments are needed then the sooner they are used the better the outcome.
 Post-exposure prophylaxis for HIV can be initiated up to 72 hours after a possible exposure, but is more effective the earlier it is started.”

-Habia lists HIV as a contraindication requiring medical referral for semi-permanent make-up because medication may affect the colour retention of pigment and could affect the skin’s ability to heal properly.
-But this often isn’t practical for the client or the doctor, and Tarrant thinks more education would be beneficial to re-examine the need for medical referral in some cases.
-“Doctors get fed up and the client isn’t always happy about it,” she says.
-“So, for some of the things we blanket banned before or said we can’t do without a doctor’s note, we really need to think ‘can we treat that?’ because some we can.”
+HIV is often listed as a contraindication requiring medical referral for semi-permanent make-up because medication may affect the colour retention of pigment and could affect the skin’s ability to heal properly.
+But this often isn’t practical for the client or the doctor, suggesting more education is needed.

 The consensus is that therapists need more education at learner stage about contraindications and the finer details of how different conditions could impact the outcome of a treatment or put the client at risk.
-“I feel that we need to get therapists to do more research and have an understanding,” says Tarrant.
-In the case of HIV and other blood-borne viruses, she suggests advising learners and qualified therapists alike to contact organisations such as the Terrence Higgins Trust for more detailed information in order to make better-informed decisions when treating HIV-positive clients.
+In the case of HIV and other blood-borne viruses, organisations such as the Terrence Higgins Trust can offer therapists and learners more detailed information in order to make better-informed decisions when treating HIV-positive clients.